Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1

+The systemic RV and its dispersion are also derived splitting the members according to their metallicities: the very metal-poor (VMP) group with $\FeH<-2.0$ and the metal-rich (MR) with $\FeH>-2.0$.
+This value for the threshold has been chosen to arbitrary divide those stars polluted by only Type II supernova from those in which Type Ia supernovae are also contributing \citep[e.g][]{Theler20}.

-The derived values, together with literature estimations \citep{Battaglia11}, are reported in the bottom part of Figure~\ref{Fig:sextans}.
-The systemic velocity and the velocity dispersion obtained in this work, either for all three sources (B22~$+$~P22~$+$~New) or only two sources (B22~$+$~P22), are in agreement with the literature values from \citet{Battaglia11}.
+The systemic velocity and the velocity dispersion obtained in this work, either for all three sources [B22~$+$~P22~$+$~New] or only two sources [B22~$+$~P22], are in agreement with the literature values from \citet{Battaglia11}.
 We notice that the B22~$+$~P22 values are closer to those from \citet{Battaglia11} than the other sample that includes also black circles (New).

-Similar systemic radial velocities, i.e. within $1\sigma$, are also obtained for the VMP and the MMR stars, separately.
-For the velocity dispersion, we note and interesting trend; the MMR $\sigma_{\rm{RV}}$ for [B22~$+$~P22~$+$~New] is larger than the VMP value, although we find the opposite behaviour for [B22~$+$~P22].
-As a result, the two VMP values from the different datasets are almost the same, while $\sigma_{\rm{RV}}$ differs only for the MMR stars.
-The discrepancy between the two datasets (B22~$+$~P22~$+$~New vs B22~$+$~P22) for the MMR stars might be driven by some relatively metal-rich stars ($-1.5\lesssim\FeH\lesssim-0.5$) that are also located in the outskirts of Sextans, all of them are New (black circles), hence they are not in \citetalias{Battaglia22} nor in \citetalias{Pace22} datasets.
-Curiously, there are only 12 member stars newly identified by DESI (black circles) and almost half of them appear to be related to the dispersion velocity discrepancy.
+Similar systemic radial velocities, i.e. within $1\sigma$, are also obtained for the VMP and the MR stars, separately.
+For the velocity dispersion, we note and interesting trend; the MR $\sigma_{\rm{RV}}$ for [B22~$+$~P22~$+$~New] is larger than the VMP value, although we find the opposite behaviour for [B22~$+$~P22].
+As a result, the two VMP values from the different datasets are compatible within $1\sigma$, while $\sigma_{\rm{RV}}$ differs only for the MR stars.
+The discrepancy between the two datasets (B22~$+$~P22~$+$~New vs B22~$+$~P22) for the MR stars might be driven by some relatively metal-rich stars ($-1.5\lesssim\FeH\lesssim-0.5$) that are also located in the outskirts of Sextans, all of them are New (black circles), hence they are not in \citetalias{Battaglia22} nor in \citetalias{Pace22} datasets.
+Curiously, there are only 8 member stars\footnote{One of the 9 new identified members does not pass the stricter cut on the metallicity uncertainties applied in this Section.} newly identified by DESI (black circles) and almost half of them appear to be related to the dispersion velocity discrepancy.